 - Dades Valley

 - Ourika Valley

 Essaouira is a city known for its exceptional fortified walls and relaxed fishing port.
 Protected by a natural bay, the city was formerly known as Mogador by the 16th century Portuguese.
 However, the present city of Essaouira was only built during the 18th century to increase trade exchanges with the Europeans.
 It is called “The wind city of Africa”.

 Nowadays kitesurfing and windsurfing are very popular among the young tourists in the powerful constant coastal wind.
 Essaouira shows its original image in winter when mighty wind and colossal waves almost smash the city.
-But tourists choose the summer time.
+But tourists mostly choose summertime.

 5. Draa Valley

-The stunning Draa Valley on the south of the High Atlas Mountains is one of the top tourist attractions in Morocco.
+The stunning Draa Valley is on the south of the High Atlas Mountains.
 A car drive, through the Draa valley, is undoubtedly one of the most scenic journeys in Morocco.
 The Valley is divided by the Draa River which starts in the High Atlas and ends in the Atlantic Ocean.
 The Upper Draa River valley is about 200 kilometers long.
 It consists of six stretches of oases.

 4. Erg Chebbi